qubenix/qubes-whonix-bitcoin/1_electrumx.md

 # Qubes 4 & Whonix 15: Electrumx
 Create a VM for running an [Electrumx](https://github.com/kyuupichan/electrumx) server which will connect to your `bitcoind` VM.
 The `electrumx` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
 ## What is Electrumx?
 Electrumx is one of the possible server backends for the Electrum Bitcoin wallet.
-The other implementation covered in these guides is [Electrum Personal Server](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrum-personal-server.md) (EPS).
+The other implementations covered in these guides are [Electrs](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrs.md), and [Electrum Personal Server](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrum-personal-server.md) (EPS).

-Here are some of the differences between Electrumx and EPS:
+Here are some of the differences between the different implementations:
-- Electrumx is more versatile.
+- Electrs and Electrumx are more versatile.
-  - Electrumx can serve any wallet once fully sync'd.
+  - Electrs and Electrumx can serve any wallet once fully synchronized.
   - EPS requires that each wallet's [MPK](https://bitcoin.stackexchange.com/a/50031) is in its config file.
-- An Electrumx VM requires more disk space.
+- Different disk space requirements.
-  - Electrumx VM disk space: 50G.
+  - Electrs and Electrumx VM disk space: under 60G.
-  - EPS VM disk space: 1G
+  - EPS VM disk space: 1G.
-- Electrumxc sync time is longer.
+- Different initial sync times.
+  - Initial Electrs Sync: 1-12 hours.
-  - Initial Electrumx Sync: 1 or more days.
+  - Initial Electrumx Sync: 12-24 hours.
   - Initial EPS Sync: 10-20 min.
-- Electrumx has an unsafe install process.
-  - Electrumx pulls in dependencies without verification.
-  - EPS only compiles itself.
+- Electrumx can be configured to be part of a p2p network of servers that support random Electrum wallet users.
+That setup is out of scope for these guides.

 This guide will set up a private server which will not broadcast it's onion address or connect to any peers.
 If a user wishes to serve other peers on the network, then they will be responsible for making the needed changes to the Electrumx configuration.
 ## Why Do This?